PedroFellipeAntunes/Colorimetry-java/README.md

 ### Validation

-By default, out-of-range values pass through unchanged.
-You can set a global validation mode:
+`ValidationMode` controls what happens when you create a color with out-of-range values on bounded channels.

+For example, `ColorValue.of(Hsb.INSTANCE, 400, 120, 90)` has H=400 (max is 360) and S=120 (max is 100).
+By default these pass through silently, but you can change that:

 ```java
 // Clamp bounded channels to their valid range silently